nmidzic20/WindowsFormApp/README.md

 - 1.3.
 Based on the main branch, create a new short-lived branch named UserLogin and make it the active branch.
   - 1.3.1.
 Design the login form and commit it to the new branch.
   - 1.3.2.
 Implement the program logic for user login and commit it to the new branch.
 - 1.4.
 After testing, merge the functionality implemented in the UserLogin branch into the main branch.
-Do not delete the UserLogin branch.
 - 1.5.
 Based on the main branch, create a new short-lived branch named UserRegistration and make it the active branch.
   - 1.5.1.
 Design the registration form and commit it to the new branch.
   - 1.5.2.
 Implement the program logic for user registration and commit it to the new branch.
 - 1.6.
 After testing, merge the functionality implemented in the UserRegistration branch into the main branch.
-Do not delete the UserRegistration branch.
 - 1.7.
 Additionally test the solution, make any necessary corrections, and commit them to the main.